hazelcast/hazelcast-cpp-client/README.md

 When a connection problem occurs, an operation is retried if it is certain that it has not run on the member yet or if it is idempotent such as a read-only operation, i.e., retrying does not have a side effect.
 If it is not certain whether the operation has run on the member, then the non-idempotent operations are not retried.
 However, as explained in the first paragraph of this section, you can force all the client operations to be retried (`redoOperation`) when there is a connection failure between the client and member.
 But in this case, you should know that some operations may run multiple times causing conflicts.
 For example, assume that your client sent a `queue.offer` operation to the member and then the connection is lost.
 Since there will be no response for this operation, you will not know whether it has run on the member or not.
 If you enabled `redoOperation`, it means this operation may run again, which may cause two instances of the same object in the queue.

 When invocation is being retried, the client may wait some time before it retries again.
-This retry wait time is configurable with this configuration property:
+This duration can be configured using the following property:

 ```
 config.setProperty(“hazelcast.client.invocation.retry.pause.millis”, “500");
 ```
 The default retry wait time is 1 second.

-## 7.3.3 Client Backpressure
+### 7.3.3.
+Client Backpressure

 Hazelcast uses operations to make remote calls.
-For example, a `map.get` is an operation and a `map.put` is one operation for the primary and one operation for each of the backups, i.e. `map.put` is executed for the primary and also for each backup.
+For example, a `map.get` is an operation and a `map.put` is one operation for the primary and one operation for each of the backups, i.e., `map.put` is executed for the primary and also for each backup.
 In most cases, there will be a natural balance between the number of threads performing operations and the number of operations being executed.
-However, there are two situations where this balance and operations can pile up and eventually lead to Out of Memory Exception (OOME):
+However, there are two situations where this balance and operations can pile up and eventually lead to `OutOfMemoryException` (OOME):

 - Asynchronous calls: With async calls, the system may be flooded with the requests.
 - Asynchronous backups: The asynchronous backups may be piling up.